Charlesetc/charlesetc/_posts/2015-10-29-rust-lifetimes.markdown

 The reason is that `&b` does not live long enough to be dereferenced outside of the function that made it.

-So just to explicitly point out the syntax:

-`example_function<'a>` is saying "for any lifetime called `'a`...".
-You can then go on to use this lifetime in the remainder of the type definition.

-`&'a i32` says "This is a reference to an integer that has lifetime `'a`", which means it has to last as long as "any lifetime".
-However, `b` happens to only have a lifetime that lasts as long as the function's scope, so Rust complains.

-(Now at this point you might be asking how you actually would return a reference to `3` in Rust... that's a more complicated question and the answer is to put it on the heap.
-Look up the `Box` type to learn more.)

 Why is this so important?
 Because this is what can happen in C:

 ```c